© 2022 Gailarde Ltd

 “It’s great to be able to support our clients’ sustainability efforts by launching the Gailarde Green range of low-impact, innovative products.”

-Dan Roston, Director of Marketing and Online Sales, Gailarde Ltd.
+Dan Roston, Joint CEO, Gailarde Ltd.

 Gailarde’s products include natural and synthetic textiles and other homewares.